mzajkowski/umbraco-rest-api-playground/README.md

 # Umbraco REST API Playground #

 Simple playground and Ionic PoC using Umbraco REST API.
+App was made as an addition to the article released during the 2015 24days.in Umbraco series: https://24days.in/umbraco-cms/2015/umbraco-rest-api/.

 ## Test Site ##